abhilashjp/lookupapp/docs/country/india.md

 <details>
   <summary>Can I cancel an IRN ? </summary>
-  Yes can cancel an IRN within 24 hours of its generetion.
+  Yes, you can cancel an IRN within 24 hours of its generetion.
 IRN cannot be cancelled, if a valid or active ewaybill exists for the same.
 Note that you can't delete or modify an IRN or invoice.
 It can only be cancelled and report a new document a with new invoice number and generate a fresh IRN (ideally issue credit note and then generate a new invoice)
 </details>

 <details>